The exchange rate of the dollar against the Egyptian pound.. “shocking” expectations from international banks

 The reluctance of foreign investors represents another pressure factor on the pound, which prompted a sharp rise in treasury bill yields, which reached their highest levels since early 2019 in recent auctions.

-For his part, Farouk Sousse, an economist at Goldman Sachs Group in London, said: “There is a lot of confusion now about whether we have a truly flexible exchange rate regime.”
+For his part, Farouk Sousse, an economist at Goldman Sachs Group in London, said: “There is a lot of confusion now regarding whether we have a truly flexible exchange rate regime.”
 “It has not been tested whether the pound will be more resilient in the face of external shocks in the future, and whether it acts as an automatic stabilizing factor for external accounts,” he added.

-But the recent bout of dollar weakness globally has helped mitigate the pound’s drop to about 2% this month.
+But the recent bout of dollar weakness globally has helped mitigate the pound’s drop to regarding 2% this month.
 That compares to a jump in emerging market currencies of nearly 3% in November as the dollar weakened.

 historical fluctuations